Home -> Mattresses -> Mattresses Buying Guide

 When shopping for the best quality mattress, check manufacturers’ product descriptions for how thick the padding is, what materials were used and coil wire thickness.
 Take note of the gauge of the wire; the lower the number the thicker it will be.

-To ensure longevity of your new sleep set, your mattress and box spring should be properly supported by a strong bed frame.
+To ensure longevity of your new mattress set, your mattress and box spring should be properly supported by a strong bed frame.
 A well constructed, solid steel frame should last through several mattresses.
 For mattress sizes above a full/double, make sure, when buying a new bed frame, that additional middle supports are provided; these will help bear the extra weight of a larger bed set such as a queen or king.